robelest/robelest/journal/2025-12-25-replicate-local-first.md

 James Arthur (ElectricSQL CEO) wrote candidly about the pivot: the original architecture tried to solve too many problems at once.
 The new architecture focused on one thing—efficient data streaming from Postgres to clients—and let developers handle conflict resolution in application code.

+### My Experiment with Electric Next

+Armed with this knowledge, I tried ElectricSQL's new architecture.
+The DX was impressive—define your schema in Postgres, Electric syncs it to clients automatically.
+I integrated it with TanStack DB.

+Same result as my first experiment.
+Great sync.
+No conflict resolution.

+Their new architecture explicitly avoided the hard problem:

+> "We provide the sync.
+You bring the conflict resolution strategy."

+For simple last-write-wins scenarios, this works.
+For case workers editing the same intake form from unreliable field locations, silently dropping changes wasn't acceptable.

 ### The Insight I Kept

-Buried in ElectricSQL's legacy architecture was the key insight I needed: **the replication table pattern**—PostgreSQL's WAL + LSN approach adapted for sync.
-This pattern would become the cornerstone of Replicate's architecture, which I'll explain in detail later.
+But buried in ElectricSQL's legacy architecture was the key insight I needed: **the replication table pattern**—PostgreSQL's WAL + LSN approach adapted for sync.
+This pattern would become the cornerstone of Replicate's architecture.

 While I liked Electric's streaming architecture, I didn't like the HTTP request experience.
 I wanted a clean WebSocket experience for an instant-feeling application.
 Convex already provides that.

+## Evaluating Other Players

-## PowerSync: Production-Ready but Painful
+### PowerSync: Production-Ready but Painful

 PowerSync was the other major player I evaluated.
 Production-ready, established companies using it at scale, PostgreSQL logical replication to SQLite on every device.